-Whilst the likely future used car prices are determined based on management's best estimate, it is possible that the actual outcome will be different.
-The market risk provision included within the accounts is £716,000 (2019: £999,000).
+Whilst the likely future used car prices are determined based on management's best estimate, it is possible that the actual outcome will be different therefore this is considered to be a key source of estimation uncertainty.
+The market risk provision included within the accounts is £722,000 (2020: £716,000).

 The relationship between used car prices and the level of provision required is non-linear, due to the impact of a customer's assessment of the options available in the context of an assessment of the outstanding finance on a vehicle compared with its market value.
-Accordingly, set out below is an indication of the sensitivity of the market risk provision to a number of potential changes in the average future price of used cars;
+Accordingly, set out below is an indication of the sensitivity of the market risk provision to a number of potential changes in the average future price of used cars:

-1 рр 2 2pp ) : 5pp ) Increase £'000 Decrease £'000 Increase £'000 Decrease £'000 Increase £'000 Decrease £'000 Allowance for market losses 202 (199) 419 (383) 1,132 (872)
+1pp 1pp 2pp 5рр Increase £'000 Decrease £'000 Increase £'000 Decrease £'000 Increase £'000 Decrease £'000 Allowance for market losses (72) 76 (138) 158 (298) 435